 There’s a range of activities to support your progression to help you develop personal, study and employability skills.

-If you haven't achieved grade C or higher in GCSE English and maths you'll continue to study these (or other qualifications as a stepping stone for achieving GCSEs in time).
+If you haven't achieved the required grades in English and maths you'll continue to study these.

 If you need tailored support or SEND this will also be included in your study programme.